All guides

 When the clinic is closed

 If you collect the sample outside clinic hours, keep it refrigerated and bring it first thing the next morning.
-Let us know by phone or message about the storage delay so our technician is informed.
+Let us know about the storage delay so our technician is informed.

 Multi-pet households

-Collecting in a multi-pet household requires a few extra precautions to avoid identification errors.
+Collecting in a multi-pet household needs a few extra precautions to avoid identification errors.

 🫙